 If you pay someone to take care of your child while you work, you know how the cost of childcare can take a big chunk out of your take-home pay.
-One tax break that may help offset this cost is a credit of up to 35% of the amount you pay for childcare on your tax return.
+To help offset this cost, you can claim a credit of up to 35% of the amount you paid for childcare during the tax year.

 It's well worth tracking the amount you pay for the care of your child under age 13.
 If you qualify for the maximum 35% credit, and you pay $4,000 per year in childcare, for example, you may receive up to a $1,400 credit.

 The credit is reduced as your income rises.

 If your adjusted gross income is over $43,000, you may receive a child and dependent care credit equal to 20% of your expenses.

 You, and your spouse if you are married, generally must work or be looking for work to take this credit.
 You cannot take the credit or exclusion if you have no earned income for the year, unless you or your spouse is a full-time student or are disabled.